Plantillas Docker para VPS | Plantillas para implementar aplicaciones con un solo clic

 Jaeger is an open-source distributed tracing system for monitoring microservicesDesplegar

-Servidor multimedia gratis y de código abierto para organizar y streamear tu biblioteca multimediaDesplegar
+Servidor multimedia gratuito y de código abierto para organizar y reproducir tu biblioteca multimediaDesplegar

-Herramienta de gestión de solicitudes de medios para Jellyfin, Emby y Plex con flujo de aprobaciónDesplegar
+Herramienta de gestión de solicitudes de medios para Jellyfin, Emby y Plex con flujo de trabajo de aprobaciónDesplegar

 Jenkins is an open-source automation server for CI/CD pipelinesDesplegar